Best Composite Hockey Sticks under $100 – 3 Awesome Choices!

 Bauer is one of the most respected hockey brands on the planet.
 The Nexus line of sticks are designed for accuracy.

-And, for under $100, you can get your hands on the high quality Nexus N7000 stick.
+And, in terms of composite sticks under $100, you can get your hands on the high quality Nexus N7000 stick.
 The mid-kick profile helps with accuracy and the shaft includes Sweet Spot technology on this fused two-piece stick.
 There are two grip options, either with the Bauer GRIPTAC finish or with a non-grip matte finish.

-So are these under $100 stick any good?
+So are these composite sticks under $100 good?

-The list of the best composite hockey sticks for under $100 we looked at above should prove to be real bargains!
+The list of the top composite hockey sticks for under $100 we looked at above should prove to be real bargains!

 All three of these brands – Bauer, CCM, and Warrior – have sticks in these same lines that are double the price, but with many of the same features.